 For instance, simple line symbols using a dash or dash dot pattern do not honor a map's reference scale and are drawn with different spacing depending on the dpi requested.
 In a basemap layer or map service, these symbols honor the map's reference scale and do not change with the requested dpi.

-For simple fill symbols, the Style property is not available on the ArcMap user interface, but many developer samples and other third-party code snippets may create these symbols in a map.
+For simple fill symbols, the Style property is actually not available on the ArcMap user interface, but many developer samples and other third-party code snippets might create these symbols in a map.
 Styles other than esriSFSSolid are not supported in a basemap layer or map service and result in an error when analyzed.

 For simple marker symbols, the behavior of the simple markers changes depending on the size at which they are displayed, causing some variations in their size and shape.

 Basemap layers and map services always display marker symbols at the requested size.
-In ArcMap, when a simple marker symbol's size is below a certain threshold, it is not drawn any smaller.
+In ArcMap, when a simple marker symbol's size is below a certain threshold, it will not be drawn any smaller.
 This means that when this threshold is reached, the basemap layer or map service continues to display these symbols at an accurate size, whereas ArcMap does not, resulting in an apparent mismatch.

 Line decorations in basemap layers and map services

 For line symbols containing line decorations in ArcMap, such as line arrowhead, the decoration isn't drawn when the decoration is larger than the line length of the feature being decorated.
 The drawing engine used by basemap layers and map services always draws line decorations regardless of the size of the line.
 At some scales, this can lead to a more cluttered appearance than in ArcMap, but line decorations are drawn consistently and predictably.

 The drawing engine used by basemap layers and map services uses a color management engine.
 Because of this, some colors may not exactly match the appearance of the ArcMap display.

 ArcMap does not utilize color management.
 In particular, you may notice differences in color when using the following: